- 8 min. read

-If you’re a small ecommerce store, you can start with shared hosting to keep your costs down and then eventually switch to dedicated hosting as your business grows and starts driving more traffic and sales.
+If you’re a small ecommerce store, you can start with shared hosting to keep your costs down, and then eventually switch to dedicated hosting as your business grows and starts driving more traffic and sales.

 Secure Sockets Layer (SSL) certificate

 Cost: $0-$1500 When you build an online store, you need a Secure Sockets Layer (SSL) certificate.
 People want to feel safe browsing on your site and handing over information, like their credit card numbers and addresses.
 An SSL certificate will help you keep this sensitive information encrypted.

+Businesses that have a secure site feature “https” in their address name and have a padlock next to the name to ensure it’s secure.
 The cost of this certificate varies.
 If you use a third-party website host, many of them will offer site security for free, whether it’s built into the platform or you must use a plugin.